Infrared & Raman Courses Staff

 The courses are immersion courses, that is, the participant spends a week in reinforced learning.
 Exercises are used to apply the new skills to help retention of the material.

 A result of the courses is that many people gain confidence in their abilities to solve laboratory problems.
-The courses are not exclusively restricted to interpretation, but include sections on a few popular techniques, their advantages and pitfalls as well.
-Lectures are presented on appropriate sampling and mixture analysis.
+The courses are not exclusively restricted to interpretation, but include sections on a few popular sampling techniques, their advantages and pitfalls as well.
+Lectures are presented also on appropriate sampling and mixture analysis.

 The courses are designed for the participants and not for the instructors.
 We strongly encourage participants to ask questions, and ask us to repeat or re-explain any part of the lectures that is not clear.
 Substantial notes are provided with the lectures and the lecturers make frequent references to specific tables and pages in the notes.
 We often ask students to mark helpful tables and diagrams for use in the exercises.
 The instructors are available during the exercise sessions and interact with the participants to guide them to appropriate solutions for the problems.
 The instructors do not solve the problems for the participants.
 Participants may bring spectra to the course from their workplace for assistance with technical help.
 The instructors are available even outside of class time.